vickypathak123/Android-Ads-Helper/README.md

  * Call this method in onResume to manage shimmer layout visibility online offline
  * you need to call this method only once in any activity or fragment *
- * isNeedToShowAd -> flag that we need to show ad or not */ nativeAdModeHelper?.manageShimmerLayoutVisibility(AdsManager(mContext).isNeedToShowAd())
+ * @param isNeedToShowAd -> flag that we need to show ad or not
+ * @param fSize -> it indicate your Ad Size
+ * @param fLayout FrameLayout for add NativeAd View
+ * @param fCustomAdView your native ad custom layout
+ * @param remoteConfig your firebase Remote Config
+ */
+nativeAdModeHelper?.manageShimmerLayoutVisibility(
+   AdsManager(mContext).isNeedToShowAd(),
+   fSize,
+   fLayout,
+   fCustomAdView,
+   remoteConfig
+    )

 ```